News

 [2017 Tour Photos]

-Richmond Battlefields Association held its annual meeting at Point of Rocks Civil War Site in Chesterfield County.
-Participants enjoyed a beautiful Fall morning walking in the footsteps of Gen. Benjamin "Beast" Butler, Clara Barton, President & Mrs. Lincoln, and Gen. & Mrs. Grant.
-Our expert guides, Scott Williams and George Fickett, explored the unique history of this Union foothold on the north bank of the Appomattox River.
-This site of "brown water" naval battles, a Union headquarters, hospital, burial ground and post-war Freedman's Village is a true preservation gem!
+RBA held its annual meeting at Point of Rocks Civil War Site in Chesterfield County.
+Participants spent a clear autumn morning walking in the footsteps of figures who defined the era—including Gen. Benjamin "Beast" Butler, Clara Barton, President and Mrs. Lincoln, and General and Mrs. Grant.

 October 2016